 In fact, this ten miles was paved for about a mile past the city limits, then it turned into a pretty-fair gravel road which shortly turned into a pretty awful one.

-Because we were hardened real estate professionals, the minute we arrived at the property, we headed down an old logging trail so as to quickly get the clients away from the dry dusty appearance of the road frontage and down into the hollow where, during the wettest of times, one might find a little trickle of a spring, if you knew where to look, and were extremely fortunate.
+Because we were hardened real estate professionals, the minute we arrived at the property, we headed down an old logging trail so as to quickly get the clients away from the dry dusty appearance of the road frontage and down into the hollow where, during the wettest of times, one might find a little trickle of a spring, if you knew where to look.

 Once we arrived at the end of this trail, we all got out of the vehicle for a short walk through the woods.
 All of us, that is, except the young bride, who seemed to be getting a headache, and who decided she would just wait in the Jeep.

 It was spring-time, just a little later in the year than it is now, and since this particular property didn’t really have much going for it except a lot of woods, Clarence apparently had decided that the thing to do was to show the kid a LOT of it, probably because the typical city-dweller is always amazed to learn how large a plot of just a few acres really is.

 I guess we wandered as much as a hundred yards through the woods, just out of sight of the Jeep really, when our conversation was interrupted by frantic horn-honking emanating whence we had come.
 Not just your little toot-toot, “C’mon-it’s-BORing-out-here” sort of call, but a more frantic, panicked beeb-beep-beep-beep-beep-beep-beep-beeeeeeeeeeeeeeeeeeeEEEEEEEEEEEPP (!).